Contact Us For A Free, No Obligation Consultation.

 However, returning to work does not automatically disqualify you from receiving ongoing workers’ compensation benefits.

 To return to work, you need your physician to clear you for work.
-In North Carolina, you must have suitable employment to return to.
+In North Carolina law, you must have suitable employment to return to.
 For example, your employer may find a different position for you to fill while you continue to recover.
 There may be work-related tasks that you cannot perform while healing.

 Your case manager will speak with your employer and your employer will provide a job description.
 If suitable, you may return to work to fulfill that role.